contao/docs/docs/dev/framework/templates/architecture.md

 The environment class itself does not know anything about your template files.
 Instead, it delegates retrieving the template source to a *loader*.
 Looking closer, you find, that there is a special loader, called a [chain loader][ChainLoader] in Symfony, which holds a list of multiple loaders and asks one after another until the request can be answered.
-Contao makes use of this and adds our own `ContaoFilesystemLoader` to the chain, that reads template files from Contao specific locations on the filesystem.
+Contao makes use of this and adds its own `ContaoFilesystemLoader` to the chain, that reads template files from Contao specific locations on the filesystem.

-Templates are identified by the logical name (the fully qualified template name, you could say).
+Templates are identified by the *logical name* (the fully qualified template name, you could say).
 In order to make them unique across different vendors, namespaces are used.
 Namespaces are denoted by an `@` sign and form the first part of the logical name.